-- 3. Power the RTU with the 12 VDC battery (see Figure 1).
+- Power the RTU with the 12 VDC battery (see Figure 1).
 Connect the negative (black) lead to the battery and then connect the positive (red) lead.
-Once the sequence is completed, you will hear three beeps from the buzzer.
+Once the startup sequence is completed, you will hear three beeps from the buzzer.
 This indicates the unit has connected to Mission servers.
-If the RTU does not connect after two attempts, refer to Appendix D: RTU Boot-up Sequence, Appendix E: Troubleshooting, or call technical support. - 4.
-Notice the Signal Strength reading on the LCD as shown in Figure 1.
+If the RTU does not connect after two attempts, call Technical Support. - 4.
+Notice the signal strength (RSRP) reading on the LCD as shown in Figure 1.
 The goal is to mount the antenna where the signal is the strongest.
 A -75 dB signal is better than that of -100 dB.
+A signal quality (RSRQ) reading closer to 0 is better.
 Temporarily position the antenna for about a minute in a few locations and take note of the signal strength.